 Getting there: Metro and RER – Pont Neuf, Louvre – Rivoli, Palais Royal Musee du Louvre, Tuileries.
 Bus – 72, N11, N24, 69, 39, 68, 95, 27, 21, 67, 74, 85, N15, N16, 58, 70

-This has to be our favourite place in Paris, not just because of the beautiful artwork inside the museum, but because of its intricate design on the exterior.
-It is really difficult to comprehend that something so large is contained beneath the ground, but also in the building surrounding the pyramids above ground.
+This has to be our favourite place in Paris!
+Not just because of the beautiful artwork inside the museum, but because of its intricate design on the exterior.
+It is really difficult to comprehend that something so large is contained in this area.
+Much of the museum is contained within the walls of the once castle and then palace.

-The Louvre as it is more commonly known is the largest art gallery in the world, with many famous artists work hung for tourists to admire.
+The Louvre, as it is more commonly known is the largest art gallery in the world.
+Many famous art works hung for tourists to admire.
 One that most tourist come to see, is the Mona Lisa.
-Located in the middle of a medium size room, but one that is packed with tourists vying to get a picture of the famous painting.
+Located in the middle of a medium size room.
+But one that is packed with tourists vying to get a picture of the famous painting.

 Built in the 12th to 13th century, this large complex was once the Louvre Castle.
 It later became a palace for residing French kings.
 In about 1682, Louis XIV moved to the palace in Versailles leaving the museum to display the royal collection.
 After the French Revolution, the Louvre Museum started to display national masterpieces.